harinandan123/harinandan123/README.md

 - 👀 I’m interested in CTF's,Docker,Cybersecurity,Ethical Hacking,Html and Css (If you consider them as programming languages :)),Football,Python etc
 - 🌱 I’m currently learning Ethical Hacking,Docker etc
 - 💞️ I’m looking to collaborate on Python Games,webpages etc
-- 📫 How to reach me: Discord,my contacts and comment on my repo's!
+- 📫 How to reach me: My contacts and comment on my repo's!
 (I will try to reply 😅)
-- Btw, it would be very nice if you could also join my Discord Server 😁
 - ⚡ Fun fact **You are reading this :)**
 - All my contacts are below :)
 - My website :) = https://harinandan123.netlify.app/